 What’s on the agenda?
 Certainly, the 2025 One Seattle Plan but we’re flipping the script.
 Many of you have submitted comments on the Plan to the OPCD, to CM Kettle and other city officials and now it’s time to hear from CM Kettle as to next steps and priorities based on the extensive community input to date.
 We also expect to hear from CM Kettle on other areas of community concern – please embrace this opportunity to help build the agenda by submitting questions and ideas in advance using this LINK or by email to queenannecc@gmail.com.

-Monday, Feb 3rd Zoom QACC & Parks Committee Meeting - Join us for a practical, fact-based presentation and Q&A session hosted by urban coyote experts.
+Feb 3rd @ 7PM via Zoom QACC & Parks Committee Meeting - Join us for a practical, fact-based presentation and Q&A session hosted by urban coyote experts.
 Who are the go-to resources in this area and what role do the different stakeholders play?
 How can we mitigate risks and ensure safe coexistence?
 How are potential escalating risks evaluated and mitigated?
 Join us for a panel discussion with:

 Kevin O’Connor: Wildlife Conflict Specialist, Region 4 – King and Snohomish Counties, Washington Department of Fish and Wildlife